brannn/csv2iceberg/README.md

 **For Data and Analytics Engineers:**
 - **Overcome Database Limitations:** Automatically manages query size constraints in systems like Trino (~1MB), BigQuery (1MB interactive/20MB batch), and Snowflake (1-8MB depending on edition)
 - **10x Performance Improvements:** Dramatically reduces execution time for large-scale operations by finding the optimal balance between batch size and round-trip overhead
-- **Smart Resource Management:** Prevents memory overflow errors and server rejections by intelligently sizing batches based on table structure (columns)
+- **Smart Resource Management:** Prevents memory overflow errors and server rejections by sizing batches based on table structure (columns)

 **For Application Development:**
 - **Simplified Architecture:** Eliminates the need to build custom batching logic for each database system in your stack